KTH/devops-course/README.md

 **Lectures** The lectures are held on campus (no hybrid / no video link).
 The lecture locations are given on KTH Social <https://www.kth.se/social/course/DD2482/calendar/>.
 The first lecture is mandatory, the other ones are strongly encouraged.

-**Lab sessions**
+**Seminar sessions**

-* Lab slots are not mandatory.
-They are given in person (preferably) or videoconf.
+* Seminar slots are used to present and discuss the "demo" and "scientific paper" tasks.
+They are given in person.
-* During the planned lab time slot, please use this [Queue](https://queue.csc.kth.se/Queue/DD2482) for booking online meetings
+* Seminar slots are not mandatory, but you have to be present to present the tasks you proposed.
-* Specify your zoom meeting link when you register the queue
+* Active participation (and therefore attendance) in all but one seminars is required if you are aiming for an A.

-**Examinations**: Some tasks require physical presence (presentation, demo, scientific paper), others do not (open-source, feedback).
+**Examinations**: Some tasks require physical presence (demo, scientific paper), others do not (project, open-source, feedback).

 ## Team